-A review of the Bostonian Hotel, previously the Millennium Bostonian Hotel, located in the heart of Boston by Faneuil Hall.
+A review of the Bostonian Hotel, previously the Millennium Bostonian Hotel, located in the heart of Boston overlooking Faneuil Hall Marketplace.

-Review of the Millennium Bostonian Hotel in Boston, MA
+Review of the Bostonian Hotel in Boston, MA

 The Millennium Bostonian Hotel, which will be dropping the Millennium from their name soon (but retaining the affiliation), offers 204 guest rooms in a variety of configurations.
 We arrived and were greeted by the helpful valets who parked our car.
 Thanks to the fantastic location, we didn’t need the car again until we left.